Days of hot weather grip Southern Europe, North Africa - The Boston Globe

 Advertisement

-In Spain, the national weather service warned temperatures could hit 44 C (111 F) in some areas in coming days.
-Parts of the northeastern Catalonia region were forecast to reach 42 C (107.6 F) on Thursday.
+In Spain, the national weather service warned temperatures could hit 111 degrees in some areas in the coming days.
+Parts of the northeastern Catalonia region were forecast to reach 107.6 on Thursday.

 The surge in temperatures, due to a mass of hot, dry air from Africa, was expected to ease starting on Monday on the Iberian peninsula.